Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of curves

-Note that there are $12n^2$ pairs $(Q_{i,r},Q_{i',r'})$, each with stabilizer of order $2$, so they fall into orbits of size $2n$ and we obtain $6n$ singular points on the quotient.
-This matches the result of Proposition \ref{prop:w-ell-surf}.
+Since there are $12n^2$ pairs $(Q_{i,r},Q_{i',r'})$, each with stabilizer of order $2$, they fall into orbits of size $2n$ and we obtain $6n$ singular points on the quotient.
+We showed in Proposition \ref{prop:w-ell-surf} that there are no more. \end{proof}

 \begin{remark} Suppose that $P_i + P_j \ne P_k + P_l$ on $E$ for all permutations $(i,j,k,l)$ of $0,1,2,3$.
 Then the $6n$ singular points of $W$ all lie on distinct fibres of the map $W \to E_n$, and conversely.
 Note also that any two of the $S_i$ intersect in $n$ points; since there are four $S_i$, this gives $n \binom{4}{2} = 6n$ points of intersection, which are precisely the singularities of $W$.
 Each of the three equalities of the form $P_i + P_j = P_k + P_\ell$, if it holds, causes two $\tA_1$ fibres to merge to form an $\tA_3$ fibre. \end{remark}